firstcontributions/first-contributions/additional-material/git_workflow_scenarios/configuring-git.md

 ### Command-line Config

 These type of configurations are scoped to the current command only.
-All git commands take `-c` arguments before the action verb to set temporary configuration data.
+All git commands take `-c` arguments before the action verb will set the following configuration data temporarily.

 To store something in the command line config, run your command as follows: